The Soul Searchers (Canadian group): Later years

 Diane Brooks had a solo career and recorded two albums, Some Kind of Soul and The Backstairs of My Life.
 She also recorded an album with Bob Ruzicka in 1974 that was for CBC radio use only.
 She also was a backing singer and toured with Bette Midler, Boz Scaggs, and Count Basie.
 She died from pulmonary disease in 2005 at age 66.

 Eric Mercury went on to record Electric Black Man which was released in 1969.
 He had a hit in 1971 with "I Can Smell That Funky Music" which got to no. 30 on the Canadian charts.
 With William "Smitty" Smith, he co-wrote "Down the Backstairs of My Life that would be recorded by himself, Smith, Dianne Brooks, Yvonne Elliman, Leah Kunkel, Thelma Houston, Kenny Rankin, Joey Scarbury and Dee Dee Warwick.

-He also had a minor hit in 1983 with Our Love Will Stop the World which he sang duet with Roberta Flack.
+He also had a minor hit in 1983 with "Our Love Will Stop the World", which he sang as a duet with Roberta Flack.
 He died from pancreatic cancer on 14 March 2022.